Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Numerical Studies

 This section examines the performance of BCS in variable selection and uncertainty assessment for the regression coefficient estimates.
 The method is tested on two simulation examples and a real data example.

 In the simulation study, two design matrices were considered for the model (\ref{lm}): $(n,p)=(80,201)$ and (100,501), where the intercept term has been included.
 The true values of the parameters are $\sigma^*=1$, $\bbeta=(0,1,1.5, 2,0,\dots,0)^T$, where the first 0 corresponds to the intercept term.
 The design matrices were generated from the multivariate normal distribution $\mbox{N}(0,\Sigma)$ with the covariance structure 1) independent covariates: $\Sigma = I$; or 2) pairwisely dependent covariates: $\Sigma_{ii}=1.0$ for all $i$, $\Sigma_{i,j}=0.5$ for $i\neq j$.
 The methods under comparison include BCS, Bayesian Lasso, Lasso, and SCAD.
 For Bayesian Lasso, we set the scale parameters to be $\lambda=\sqrt{n\log p_n}$.
-For BCS, the tuning parameter $s_n$ is selected by posterior BIC as discussed in Section \ref{perform}.
-For the setting of the Gibbs sampler, we set the total iteration number after the 5000-iteration burn-in period to $N=40000$.
-The posterior samples were collected every 40 iterations.
-The R-package {\it glmnet} \cite{FriedmanHT2010} and {\it ncvreg} \cite{BrehenyH2011} were used for implementing Lasso and SCAD with the tuning parameters determined by a 10-fold cross validation.
+For BCS, the tuning parameter $s_n$ is selected by the posterior mean of the BIC-like score as discussed in Section \ref{perform}.
+For the setting of the Gibbs sampler, we set the total iteration number to $N=40,000$ in addition to 5000 iterations for the burn-in process.
+The posterior samples were collected at every 40 iterations.
+The R-package {\it glmnet} \cite{FriedmanHT2010} and {\it ncvreg} \cite{BrehenyH2011} were used for implementing Lasso and SCAD, where the tuning parameter $\lambda$ was chosen to minimize the 10-fold cross-validation error.
+For Lasso, this is to set $\lambda= \texttt{lambda.min}$ in {\it glmnet}.
+Since LASSO is known to select many false variables, we have also tried to set $\lambda=\texttt{lambda.1se}$, which is to choose the largest value of $\lambda$ such that the cross-validation error is within one standard deviation of the minimum cross-validation error.
 The R-package {\it hdi} \cite{DezeureBMM2014} was used for implementing de-biased Lasso.
-All the results reported below are based on 112 simulated replicates.
+All the results reported below were based on 112 simulated replicates.